dgflagg/cracktorio/README.md

 factorio tools, etc, all...

-# run from specific Factorio build version
+# pull & tag for a specific Factorio server version
+docker pull dgflagg/cracktorio:0.17.79
 docker tag dgflagg/cracktorio:0.17.79 cracktorio

 # return the server help menu if no command passed as argument to container